biom8er/phymes/README.md

 🤔 What is PHYMES?

 PHYMES (Parallel HYpergraph MEssaging Streams) is a subject-based message passing algorithm based on directed hypergraphs which provide the expressivity needed to model the heterogeneity and complexity of the real world.
+More details in the [guide].

 🤔 What can PHYMES do?

-Phymes can be used to build scalable Agentic AI workflows, (hyper)-graph algorithms, and world simulators.
+PHYMES can be used to build scalable Agentic AI workflows, (hyper)-graph algorithms, and world simulators.
 Examples for building a chat bot, a tool calling agent, and document RAG agent are provided using embedded token/tensor services or local/remote token/tensor services using OpenAI compatible APIs.

 🤔 Why PHYMES?